Adobe Illustrator

 Why Trust Me for This Review

-Hi, my name is Thomas Boldt, and I’m a university-educated graphic designer with extensive experience working with image creation and editing software.
+Hi, my name is Thomas Boldt, and I’m a photographer and graphic designer with extensive experience working with image creation and editing software.
 I’ve been using Illustrator since the very first Creative Suite edition was released back in 2003, and I’ve been working with it both personally and professionally over the course of its development into the current Creative Cloud edition.

 Disclaimer: Adobe provided me with no compensation or other consideration for the writing of this review, and they have had no editorial input or review of the content.
 It must also be noted that I’m a subscriber of the Creative Cloud (including Illustrator) beyond the purposes of this review.